FrightFest (film festival): FrightFest Presents

 In 2005 a "FrightFest Presents" DVD label was created and briefly distributed Dead Meat, Malefique, Tears of Kali, Eyes of Crystal and The Roost within the UK.

 The label was an imprint of Revolver Entertainment.

 In 2015, the label was revived in cooperation with Icon Film Distribution.
-Films to be released from October 2015 are Night of the Living Deb, Some Kind of Hate, Last Girl Standing, AAAAAAAAH!, Afterdeath, Landmine goes click, Emelie, The Lesson, Estranged.
+Films released from October 2015 are Night of the Living Deb, Some Kind of Hate, Last Girl Standing, Aaaaaaaah!, Afterdeath, Landmine Goes Click, Emelie, The Lesson, Estranged.

 FrightFest Features

 On 23 May 2011 FrightFest Features DVD label was launched, the first 2 DVDs released were both films that had previously played in the festival: Italian director Federico Zampaglione's 2007 film Shadow and the 2007 New Zealand action comedy The Devil Dared Me To.
 Films will be released theatrically and for home entertainment, the label is launched in conjunction with Wild Bunch.

 Quiz

 In 2005 the FrightFest quiz was introduced.
 The first quiz was spread over the weekend but was then streamlined.
-In 2007 the quiz was devised by Alan Jones and was remarked upon as being especially challenging.
-This quiz was conducted by British Horror institution David McGillivray.
+In 2007 the quiz was devised by Alan Jones, who often hosts the quiz.

-2010 saw the introduction of Andy Nyman's Quiz from Hell, an audiovisual horror movie quiz projected on the massive Empire Screen 1.
-Hosted by Andy Nyman, the quiz saw several hundred horror fans answering questions from a range of categories including 'What happens next? - Guess the Death', Movie Monsters, horror soundtrack themes and trivia.
-The Quiz from Hell, with its opening horror movie montage, audiovisual clips and all questions, was put together by Simon Williams and Lee-Jay Bannister, the brains behind the London-based film-themed pub quiz You're Gonna Need A Bigger Boat.
-The quiz returned in 2011 as Andy Nyman's Quiz from Hell 2.
+2010 saw the introduction of Andy Nyman's Quiz from Hell, an audiovisual horror movie quiz hosted by Andy Nyman.
+This quiz was last presented in 2013.
+The quiz is currently presented as "The FrightFest quiz".